exmelendez/gas_student_attendance/README.md

     return "Not a valid selection";
 }
 ```
-On the front end, the individual will receive one of the following error messages...
+On the front end, the individual will receive the error message below...

 ![Image of error message](https://gdurl.com/Cdps)